isaac-sim/OmniIsaacGymEnvs/docs/domain_randomization.md

 ----------------------------

 We provide methods to modify distribution parameters defined in the `yaml` file during training, which allows custom DR scheduling.
-There are three methods from from the `SimConfig` class that are relevant to DR scheduling:
+There are three methods from the `Randomizer` class that are relevant to DR scheduling:

 - `get_initial_dr_distribution_parameters`: returns a numpy array of the initial parameters (as defined in